Working on the Sub Layer of a Kick Drum

 How to process a sub kick to blend in with a ripped beat!

 A lot of producers are missing out on creating their own signature sounds.
 To be unique and original it helps to have your own custom sounds to use in your productions.
 After all, that is what separates one producer from another.
 You can instantly recognise a Timbaland drum break from a Dr Dre drum break.
-The sounds used and the signature production techniques adopted by these producers accounts for their ‘signature sound’.
+The sounds used and the signature production techniques adopted by these producers account for their ‘signature sound’.

 For those that do not have the drum programming abilities of Timbaland or Dr Dre need not despair.
 Thanks to the tools we have available to us nowadays we can easily create signature drum breaks using existing content.

 I am a useless drummer so for me any technique that allows me to lay down a hot drum beat is welcomed with open arms and wallet.
 Nowadays we can take a commercial drum break and rip (lift/remove) the individual drum sounds from it and replace them with our own custom drum sounds.